Basic Science researchers gain access to BioRender Premium

 I am a postdoc in VUMC and don’t have a VUNetID.
 Can I use my VUMC ID to log in?

-No. If you’re a postdoc and you do not have a VUnetID and password, please process your dual VU/VUMC identity as explained here and then come back and the survey from the last question.
+Unless you work in a lab whose principal investigator has a primary appointment in an SOMBS department, you are not eligible to join.
+If you do qualify for access because you do work in an SOMBS lab but you do not have a VUnetID and password, please process your dual VU/VUMC identity as explained here and then come back and the survey from the last question.
 If you have an existing BioRender account linked to your VUMC email address, you’ll need to follow the steps described above (I already have a BioRender account.
 How do I link it to my Vanderbilt account?) to link it to your Vanderbilt email instead.